tiliado/nuvolaplayer/doc/pages/apps/guide.md

     This field is not required if you use custom function to handle home page request.
     See [Web apps with a variable home page URL](:apps/variable-home-page-url.html).

+`license`

+:   List of licenses that apply to your script, e.g. `"2-Clause BSD, CC-BY-3.0"`.

 `requirements`